grafana/databricks-prometheus-exporter/mixin/README.md

 1. **Grant Permissions**: Ensure all required Unity Catalog permissions are granted as described in the main [README - Required Permissions](../README.md#required-permissions) section
 2. **Verify Schema Access**: Confirm the Service Principal has `USE SCHEMA` and `SELECT` permissions on `system.lakeflow`
 3. **Wait for Auto-Recovery**: The exporter checks table availability periodically (every ~10 scrapes).
 Once permissions are granted, collection resumes automatically - no restart needed!

-**Exporter Behavior:**
-The exporter now handles this gracefully:
-- ✅ Checks table availability at startup
-- ✅ Logs a clear warning **once** (not spam)
-- ✅ Skips collection if unavailable
-- ✅ Rechecks periodically (every 10 scrapes)
-- ✅ Automatically resumes when permissions are fixed
-- ✅ Continues collecting all other metrics normally

 ## References